Our goal is to share information and products that are truly helpful to renters.

 If you click on a link or buy a product from one of the partners on our site, we get paid a little bit for making the introduction.
 This means we might feature certain partners sooner, more frequently, or more prominently in our articles, but we’ll always make sure you have a good set of options.
 This is how we are able to provide you with the content and features for free.
 Our partners cannot pay us to guarantee favorable reviews of their products or services — and our opinions and advice are our own based on research and input from renters like you.
 Here is a list of our partners.

-When you live in a rental, especially an older unit, you’ll eventually need something fixed.
+Living in a rental, especially an older unit, you’ll eventually need something fixed.
 You should decide whether the problem is significant enough to make it virtually impossible to live?
 If yes, who’s responsible — you or your landlord?
 Understand landlord repair responsibilities by reviewing our list of common issues that most landlords are expected to repair.

-In most cases, it’s your landlord’s responsibility to repair and replace appliances that have been in place for years or major damage as well as structural, electrical, heating, and plumbing.
-The lightbulb and/or pipe you clogged in your apartment, is likely on you.
+In most cases, it’s your landlord’s responsibility to repair and replace aged or damaged appliances as well as structural, electrical, heating, and plumbing.
+A dead lightbulb or drain you clogged in your apartment is likely on you.
 Just make sure you don’t cause further damage by fixing something you broke.

-It’s important to read your lease agreement and know your city laws and regulations — especially if you feel you are being treated unfairly.
+It’s important to read your lease agreement and know your city laws and regulations — especially if you feel you’re being treated unfairly.
 Here are a few ways to help you get the repairs and maintenance to your apartment completed.

 What is the landlord responsible for?

-In most states, landlords are legally required to maintain a safe and habitable unit for you for the duration of your lease.
-This includes maintaining common areas as well.
+In most states, landlords are required to maintain a safe and habitable unit for you for your lease duration.
+Landlord repair responsibilities include maintaining common areas as well.